Level Two - Lesson 15

 However, once the active player has manipulated the erroneous card into a set of other hidden cards, it becomes much more difficult to remedy.
 For example, if an extra card is accidentally added to the resources, and it’s clear that the player has not manipulated the card, we can remedy the situation with that card.

-However, once the player moves cards around - even if they’re trying to clarify the situation to their opponent, if the cards remain hidden, it becomes much more probable that the opponent can no longer identify the erroneous card specifically.
+However, once the player moves cards around - even if they’re trying to clarify the situation to their opponent - if the cards remain hidden, it becomes much more probable that the opponent can no longer identify the erroneous card specifically.

 Similarly, if a card gets shuffled into the deck or added to the hand while a player is holding those cards, it can be difficult for the opponent to confirm the identity of the card, because the player could very easily move cards around.
+These fall under Hidden Card Manipulation Errors.

 It is important to ask the opponent if they are able to identify the card that needs to be addressed.
-We don’t ask the player who committed the error, because, while we don’t assume that a player is malicious, allowing them to make that decision makes it so that the error can result in significant advantage for malicious players.
+We don’t ask the player who committed the error, because, while we don’t assume that a player is malicious, allowing them to make that decision makes it so that the error can result in a significant advantage for malicious players.
 Mitigating that advantage disincentivizes players from making errors.

+Hidden Card Manipulation Errors take a bit more work to remedy.
 If you’re unable to identify which card or cards are the ones that must be remedied easily, there are a few more steps we can take.

 First, we can ask to see both players’ notes.
 If a player played Spark of Rebellion and wrote down their opponent’s hand, we can use that information to preserve some of the cards that are still in that player’s hand, as we can know that they are supposed to be there.
 However, when utilizing this information, it’s important to account for the fact that players are allowed to resource cards, and that information is private.

-If the opponent says “I know they have an Alliance X-Wing and a Battlefield Marine” and you indicate that only one card can be preserved, that gives the opponent information that they didn’t necessarily have - now they know that one of those cards has been resourced.
+If the opponent says “I know they have an Alliance X-Wing and a Battlefield Marine,” and you indicate that only one card can be preserved, that gives the opponent information that they didn’t necessarily have - now they know that one of those cards has been resourced.
 However, a minor advantage for the player who did not commit the error is an acceptable outcome of the remedy, as long as it results in a more natural fix.

 However, even ruling out cards this way, there is still likely a chance that there are unknown cards, and it’s important to remove the excess cards and return them to the proper zone.
-There are two other ways to determine which card is the excess card.

-If the player was the one who identified the issue and it’s their first time committing the infraction, I would recommend the former selection process.
+If the player was the one who identified the issue and it’s their first time committing the infraction, instead of this fix where the set is revealed and a card selected by the opponent, instead have the set placed face-down and have the opponent select a card at random.
 We want to give the players some grace, but we don’t want to create scenarios where the fix doesn’t actually address the advantage gained.
-If it’s not the first time or if the opponent is the one who recognized the issue, I would recommend the second, more complex process.
+If it’s not the first time or if the opponent is the one who recognized the issue, the full process should be utilized.
+The downside of this fix is that it doesn’t always negate the advantage.
+For example, if the player should have four cards in hand, but now has five, taking a card at random only has a 20% chance of selecting the erroneous card.
+If the player needed that specific card to win or to take a significant advantage, it is very possible that the outcome of the game changes because of this remedy.

 Addressing the Issue

-If the error involved a card erroneously leaving the hand - the fix is simple.
+If the error involved a card erroneously leaving the hand, the fix is simple.
 Return that card to the player's hand and then proceed.

 If the error involved a card leaving the resource zone, you must reconstruct how many resources were ready and exhausted.
 Check with both players about which cards were played this round and which abilities were activated.
 Because players can freely swap which resources are ready and which are exhausted, as long as they keep quantities consistent, you don’t need to have the status of the specific card accurate, just the counts.
 Once you have that information, return the card to the resource zone in the correct state.